Skip to Content

 What Is Hepatic Hydrothorax?

-About 4.5 million people in the U.S. suffer from liver disease.
+About 4.5 million people in the U.S. have liver disease.
 Almost 43,000 die each year from chronic liver disease and cirrhosis.

-About 5% to 10% of people with cirrhosis end up getting hepatic hydrothorax.
+About 5% to 10% of people with cirrhosis end up getting hepatic hydrothorax, making it relatively uncommon.

 You're at an increased risk for hepatic hydrothorax if you have cirrhosis or other advanced liver diseases, such as: